About ILA

 History

-The Swedish ILA was founded on 3 June 1922 by, among others, Hjalmar Hammarskjöld and Knut Agathon Wallenberg.
-Section 2 of the association’s statutes stated that “The purpose of the association is, as a Swedish section of the International Law Association, to work for the development of international law”.
-Hammarskjöld, who had previously been Prime Minister, was elected chairman and Wallenberg, who had previously been Minister of Foreign Affairs, was elected vice chairman.
-In 1924, the Swedish ILA hosted the 33rd ILA Congress.
+ILA Sweden was founded on 3 June 1922 by, among others, Hjalmar Hammarskjöld and Knut Agathon Wallenberg. § 2 of ILA Sweden’s statutes stated that “The purpose of the association is, as a Swedish Branch of the International Law Association, to work for the development of international law”.
+Hammarskjöld, who had previously been Prime Minister, was elected Chairman and Wallenberg, who had previously been Minister of Foreign Affairs, was elected Vice Chairman.
+In 1924, the Swedish ILA hosted the 33rd ILA Conference.

-Over the years, prominent Swedish lawyers active in international law have served on the board of the Swedish ILA, including ministers of state, justice and foreign affairs, presidents of the courts of appeal, marshals of the realm, business directors and company leaders, professors, ambassadors and lawyers, general secretaries of the Stockholm Chamber of Commerce’s Arbitration Institute, judges of the International Court of Justice in The Hague and members of the Permanent Court of Arbitration in The Hague and the United Nations International Law Commission.
+Over the years, prominent Swedish lawyers who have been active in international law have served on the board of the ILA Sweden, including Prime Ministers and Ministers of Justice and Foreign Affairs, Presidents of the Svea Court of Appeal, Marshals of the Realm, business directors and company leaders, professors, ambassadors, law firm partners, Secretary Generals of the Stockholm Chamber of Commerce’s Arbitration Institute, judges of the International Court of Justice in the Hague and members of the Permanent Court of Arbitration in The Hague and the United Nations International Law Commission.
 Examples include Algot Bagge, Annette Magnusson, Axel Ax:son Johnson, Birger Ekeberg, Emil Sandström, Gunnar Lagergren, Hans Blix, Hans Corell, Inger Österdahl, Kaj Hobér, Marie Jacobsson, Ove Bring, Pehr Gyllenhammar, Sten Rudholm, Sture Petrén, Ulf Franke and Östen Undén.

 With a history spanning more than 150 years, the ILA’s important work has continued in peacetime and periods of deepened international cooperation as well as in wartime and periods of international division.
-In the Swedish Legal Journal in 1946, the chairman of the Swedish ILA, Algot Bagge, commented on the ILA Congress that took place that year in Cambridge:
+In the Swedish Law Journal in 1946, the Chairman of ILA Sweden, Algot Bagge, commented on the ILA Conference that had taken place that year in Cambridge:

 "One would think that the war that has brought about so much international division would have put an end to the cooperation of international lawyers, at least for the time being.
 However, the experience from the last world war already went in the opposite direction and it seems as if even now the international lawlessness during and after the war has made the work on an international legal system appear more necessary than ever.
 People's need for order and justice is no less now than before and even if the efforts to put law in the highest place among nations at times seem to bear the mark of Sisyphus, this work continues, not least after every major war, with surprising perseverance."